EXPLAINER: Social media and the Texas shooter’s messages

 A recent Meta-commissioned report emphasized the benefits of such privacy but also noted some risks — including users who could abuse the encryption to sexually exploit children, facilitate human trafficking and spread hate speech.

 Apple has long had end-to-end encryption on its messaging system.
-The iPhone maker has long been embroiled in conflicts with the Justice Department over messaging privacy.
+That has brought the iPhone maker into conflict with the Justice Department over messaging privacy.
 After the deadly shooting of three U.S. sailors at a Navy installation in December 2019, the Justice Department insisted that investigators needed access to data from two locked and encrypted iPhones that belonged to the alleged gunman, a Saudi aviation student.

 Security experts say this could be done if Apple were to engineer a “backdoor” to allow access to messages sent by alleged criminals.
 Such a secret key would let them decipher encrypted information with a court order.